simonschoe/imbalanced-learning/README.md

 # Imbalanced Learning
-*The workshop is part of "Machine Learning in R" graduate course held at University of Münster, School of Business and Economics in the winter term 2020/21.*
+*This workshop is part of the "Machine Learning in R" graduate course held at University of Münster, School of Business and Economics (winter term 2020/21).* :mortar_board:

 **Time:** Mo, 2020-11-23
 **Location:** Zoom